Crawford Alumni Center

 Located in the Roaden University Center Room 258, the Center provides programs to encourage cultural awareness and educational opportunities outside of the classroom.
 Students can come to the Center to study and network with other students in the lounge or participate in numerous events hosted throughout the year.
 A library and computer lab are also available for students.

 Several virtual and (hopefully!) in-person anniversary events are being planned throughout the 2020-21 academic school year.
-More information will be shared on the Multicultural Affairs Office website soon.
+More information will be shared on the Intercultural Affairs Office website soon.

 Provost shares research with thousands online